Cootehill Celtic GAA

 Cootehill Celtic is a Gaelic games club from County Cavan in Ireland.
 It is affiliated to Cavan GAA.
-It fields teams at every age group in both Gaelic football and hurling and is the only dual club in county Cavan.
-The club has recently registered with the LGFA and now has Girls from U-8 to U-14 teams.
+It fields teams at various age groups in both Gaelic football and hurling and is the only dual club in County Cavan.
+The club has is also registered with the LGFA and has girls from teams U-8 to U-14.

 History

 The club was founded in 1894 by a number of emigrants who returned from Scotland to their home town of Cootehill upon their retirement.
-They named the club Cootehill Celtic after Glasgow Celtic FC which had been formed by a Marist priest from Ballymote, County Sligo called Brother Walfrid in 1888.
+They named the club Cootehill Celtic after Glasgow Celtic FC.
 Both clubs wear the same colours and fly the tricolour at home games.

 Kit

 Traditionally Cootehill Celtic have always worn green and white hooped jerseys.